johnAc91/OPC-UA-CLIENT/README.md

 	Console App

 New funcitonalities
-	- The .txt files just are written periodically.
+	- The .txt files just are written periodically with the connection check.